Skip to content

 🛡️ Guarded risk controls

 Markets are isolated from each other.
-Utilization-based throttles and utilization-based interest curves help keep liquidity healthy.
-Circuit-breaker logic at the oracle layer prevents price-dependent actions (e.g., borrowing, collateral withdrawals, and liquidations) on obviously bad prices.
+Utilization-based throttles and interest curves help keep liquidity healthy.
+Circuit-breaker logic at the oracle layer blocks price-dependent actions on stale or suspect prices.
 Liquidations execute in slices rather than all at once, reducing price impact.

 ⚙️ Stellar-native compliance primitives

-Out-of-the-box support for SEP-12 (KYC), SEP-8 (regulated assets), anchors, and fiat ramps enables policy-aligned participation and simpler institutional onboarding on Stellar.
+Built-in support for KYC, regulated assets, anchors, and fiat ramps enables policy-aligned participation and simpler institutional onboarding on Stellar.

 Use Cases